Evolving Many Worlds: Towards Open-Ended Discovery in Petri Dish NCA via Population-Based Training: Introduction

 Cellular Automata (CA)~\citep{wolfram83,wolfram1984cellular,Wolfram2002} have long served as a powerful framework for modeling emergent phenomena from simple, local interactions.
 Building on this discrete foundation, continuous-state CA like Lenia~\citep{Chan2018LeniaB, chan2020expanded, scaling_lenia_23,flowlenia} demonstrated that hand-designed mathematical rules in continuous domains could produce a broad spectrum of lifelike patterns.
 More recently, this concept has been extended to deep learning through Neural Cellular Automata (NCA)~\citep{mordvintsev2020growing}.
 In NCAs, the local update rule is learned by training a neural network to grow, maintain, and regenerate target morphologies on a 2D~\citep{niklasson2021self-organising,randazzo2020selfclassifying,randazzo2021adversarial} or 3D~\citep{sudhakaran2021growing} grid.

 \textit{Petri Dish Neural Cellular Automata} (PD-NCA)~\citep{pdnca2025} extend conventional NCAs to a competitive, continual multi-agent setting, in which multiple NCA agents compete for territorial expansion within a shared substrate, hereafter referred to as a \textit{world}.
-However, in the absence of carefully designed loss functions or well-tuned hyperparameters, the high-dimensional parameter space of PD-NCAs contains a lot of regions that lead to uninteresting, non-complex behaviors where system dynamics often freeze into static equilibria, devolve into high-entropy noise, or collapse to monocultures in which a single NCA agent uniformly dominates the substrate.
+However, in the absence of carefully designed loss functions or well-tuned hyperparameters, the high-dimensional parameter space of PD-NCAs contains a lot of regions that lead to uninteresting, non-complex behaviors where system dynamics often freeze into static equilibria, devolve into high-entropy noise, or collapse to monocultures in which a single NCA agent uniformly dominates the substrate by occupying all the grid cells.

 To overcome these limitations, we introduce \textit{Population-Based Training of Petri Dish Neural Cellular Automata} (\textbf{PBT-NCA}).
 As illustrated in~\autoref{fig:pbt_overview}, PBT-NCA applies population-level exploit-and-explore cycles~\citep{jaderberg2017pbt} to evolve a parallel population of PD-NCA worlds under a novelty-driven selection pressure.
 By combining an archive-based score function~\citep{lehman2011novelty} computed from handcrafted descriptors with a population-level visual diversity score derived from a frozen DINOv2 encoder~\citep{oquab2023dinov2}, we score each world by how different it is from both the history of past behaviors and the rest of the current population, rather than rewarding them for reaching a fixed target~\citep{mordvintsev2020growing,niklasson2021self-organising,randazzo2021adversarial}.
 While previous methods like ASAL~\citep{kumar2025automating} or ASAL$++$~\citep{baid2025guiding} use foundation models for outer-loop search over frozen world configurations, PBT-NCA directly applies selection pressure to a population where individual agents \emph{interact} with each-other and \textit{adapt} their local update rules.